 stop command from the same directory.

 You can start as many embedded server instances as you want.
-Each running server will add a little green "Ortus" icon in your system tray with the logo of your currently running engine.
-Right click on it for options:
+Each running server will add an icon in your system tray with the logo of your currently running engine.
+Click on it for options:

 If you don't want the tray integration, then you can turn it off in your